Chicken/JFCord/README.md

 ### Installation

-Only for linux and PKGBUILD for arch.
+Only for linux and AUR package for arch.
 Others can figure it out themselves.